 And it has elements of sorrow; my struggle with being burned as a child, my beloved uncle is murdered by the Revolutionary Guards of Islamic Republic and my marriage to a man of the Bahai faith is illegal.

 I take my readers through a labyrinth of being guided by many spiritual teachers including my Sufi great aunt and the Sufi love poets, Hafiz and Rumi.
 At the centre of the labyrinth, I find the peace I have sought.
 As I make my way back to the beginning, I hope my story inspires readers to rise again and again.
-I know that it is only in the darkness that we can see bright stars!

 Get your copy of Never Without Love at: